 How Much Does Assisted Living Cost?

-Assisted living in Wisconsin can cost anywhere from $4000 – $8000 per month, depending on the amount of care an individual requires.
-Some assisted living communities charge a flat rate, and an individual who lives there pays the same amount each month, regardless of the amount of care that is provided.
+Assisted living in Wisconsin can cost anywhere from $5000 – $8000 per month, depending on the amount of care an individual requires.
+Some of these communities charge a flat rate, and an individual who lives there pays the same amount each month, regardless of the amount of care that is provided.
 Other communities charge a base rate and then add additional charges for each additional service required, more of an ala carte model.
 Some communities have what are called “levels of care” and the services are bundled into a level, and an individual pays a base rate plus an additional amount for the services provided in a specific “level of care.”

 Does Medicare Pay for Assisted Living?